michael-haney/learn_command_line_exercises/Chapter_6/Readme.md

 ###What does the ls -lr command do?

-The ls -lr command tells you the mode, last write time, length, and name of the directory you are in.
+The ls -lr command tells you the mode, last write time, length, and name of the directory you are in as well as the files/folders in that directory.

 ##Comments